‘Young And The Restless’ Spoilers: Nikki Gives Her Blessing For Victor & Ashley To Be Lovers

 — Young and Restless (@YandR_CBS) January 25, 2018

-Inquisitr reports that Ashley may very well hop straight into the Mustache’s bed, since she is still very hurt by her brother’s betrayal.
+The Inquisitr reports that Ashley may very well hop straight into the Mustache’s bed since she is still very hurt by her brother’s betrayal.
 Jack (Peter Bergman) played dirty to ensure that the arbitrator favored him for Jabot’s CEO position.
-She will want to prove a point to Jack and rub salt in the wound, by not only leaving Jabot for Newman’s but by sleeping with the enemy too.
+She wants to prove a point to Jack and rub salt in the wound, by not only leaving Jabot for Newman’s but by sleeping with the enemy too.
 While Ashley’s payoff to reignite a romance with Victor may be revenge, Young and the Restless spoilers suggest that viewers should consider Nikki’s motive for letting her husband loose.

 Jack and Ashley's battle for Jabot gets nasty, Devon makes Hilary an intriguing offer, and Nick surprises Chelsea.
 WATCH FULL EPISODE: https://t.co/2TWJTDFNY4 #YR pic.twitter.com/3E887a7E1d